 • be careful when taking pictures (especially with the older people and children, ask for permission and then show the finished photo)

-• only go in to a house when you are invited (you can also bring a small gift – for example fruit and balloons for children)
+• go in to a house only if you are invited (you can also bring a small gift – for example fruit and balloons for children)

-• do not put too much money and sweets towards young children (give them only small items, or small toys for the children)
+• do not give the money and sweets to children or teenager (give them only small items, or small toys for the children)

 • to show appreciation of their hospitality you can buy a handmade object

-• if you are invited for lunch or a homestay accomodation – of course do pay
+• if you are invited for lunch or a homestay accommodation – of course do pay

 What to do in case of lost or stolen passport?